idlab-discover/ConCap/README.md

 ## Processing Pods

-Processing pods analyze the traffic received by the target during scenario execution.
+Processing pods analyze the traffic received by the target(s) during scenario execution.
 This traffic is captured by `tcpdump`.
 Each processing pod requires the following specifications:

 - **Name**: A unique identifier for the processing pod.
 Will be used as filename for output files.
 - **Container Image**: The Docker image to be used for the processing pod.